- Home

 When possible, sit next to a friend or family member who understands your hearing loss the most.

-Take steps to ease any stress or anxiety you may feel as a result of social situations.
-Remember that hearing loss doesn’t have to control your life and it doesn’t change who you are as a person.
+Take steps to ease any stress or anxiety you may feel in social situations.
+Remember that hearing loss doesn’t have to control your life, and it doesn’t change who you are.

-If you know someone struggling with hearing loss:
+If you know someone who’s struggling with hearing loss…

-Make an effort to say the person’s name before you start speaking to them, to make it clear you want to talk to them.
+Make an effort to say the person’s name before you start speaking to them, to make it clear you’d like to talk.

 Speak slowly and clearly rather than raising your voice (as this can actually distort how your words sound, and make it harder to understand what you’re saying).